max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 pickRandomDistributed(objects [Object]) : Object
-	Picks one of the items in an object, and looks at the item's property called 'chance' to determine the odds of the one to pick.
+	Picks one of the items in an object, based on the odds of a property called 'chance'!
-	Provide it with an object looking like the example below.
-	The 'chance' properties don't have to add up to 1!
-Their values are normalized before picking a random index.
+	The 'chance' values are automatically normalized, so they don't need to add up to 1 like in this example.

 		var list = {
 			item1 : {name:'item1', chance:0.1}, // this item has a 10% chance of being chosen